 Art NSDRS collaborates with established artists that influence change, challenge preconceived ideas, and define movements.
-We believe that the role of the artist, the relationship between representation and significance, and the growing cultural relevance of visual images and experiences mass-distributed through digital media, need to be considered by fine artists at a global scale.
+We believe that the role of the artist, the relationship between representation and significance, and the growing cultural relevance of visual images and experiences globally distributed through digital media, need to be considered by fine artists.

 With many of his works in major public collections like the National Galerie in Berlin, the Bauhaus Museum in Dessau, Centre Pompidou in Paris, Arts Council in London, and the Museum of Modern Art in Warsaw, Polish artist Ryszard Wasko is one of the most influential multidisciplinary artists of the last century.
 His artistic output involves films, photography, video works, paintings, and drawings.